wp-plugins/shashin/readme.txt

 **What's new in Shashin 3.4**

-* Responsive design: your photos will look good on any size display
+* Responsive design: your thumbnails will look good on any size display, and so will the expanded view.
 * Social sharing: link directly to the full size display of any Shashin photo from Twitter, Facebook, or Pinterest (and you can just share a link directly with someone)
 * Improved experience when navigating thumbnails of photos within an album
 * Captions now overlay the bottom of thumbnails
 * Updated to handle the latest changes from Google in how Google+ interacts with the Picasa API
 * Removed support for viewers other than prettyPhoto and Fancybox.
 There is now too much custom javascript in Shashin for it work with any viewer.

+Note: on the Shashin settings page, you will want to pick prettyPhoto as your viewer to take full advantage of the new responsive design and social sharing features.
 **Overview**

 Shashin has many features for displaying photos and videos from Picasa, Youtube, and Twitpic in your Wordpress posts and pages: